ziman/ever-to-excel/README.md

 * We could make every _cell_ the same but we use the static knowledge of the column number to make some optimisations.
-* The compiler runs the program in the interpreter first to determine the optimal width and height of the spreadsheet.
+* The compiler runs the program in the interpreter first to determine the minimal width and height of the spreadsheet.
-  This is not cheating; it is used just to make prettier spreadsheets by removing the visual noise caused by unused cells.
+  This is not cheating; it's fine to generate more cells than necessary.